parsingphase/parsingphase.github.io/3dPrinting/index.md

 take hours (even the smallest model will be 30-minutes to a couple hours), depending on the printer, and you may be running a print for 10-24 hours if you want to use your printer's full-size capability.

-As to what you can print (initially, you'll be printing single-color prints), there are plenty of prepared models online on several major sites.
+As to what you can print (initially, you'll be printing single-color prints unless you've bought an out-of-the-box multicolor printer), there are plenty of prepared models online on several major sites.
 There are various file formats involved in printing, and you'll ultimately need a "GCODE" file prepared for your model of printer - but you can generate these from other formats.
 If you have a Prusa, the [Printables](https://www.printables.com/) site is the most likely to have prepared files for your printer.